 Examination of documentation and assessment/testing of samples

 The ExCB shall arrange for its associated ExTL to examine the documentation and the sample(s) to verify that the Ex equipment design is in conformity with the standard(s).
-The ExTL shall examine the sample(s) for compliance with the documentation, test the sample(s) as specified in the standard(s) and compile an ExTR.
+The ExTL shall examine the sample(s) for compliance with the documentation, test the sample(s) as specified in the standard(s) and prepare an ExTR.

 Particular attention is drawn to the documentation requirements of IEC 60079-0, regarding the provision of a manufacturer’s document(s) which provide(s) guidance on the use, installation, maintenance and overhaul of explosion protected equipment.